JohnAD/sulfur-lang/README.md

   The nature of the compilation process does not support recursion.
 Thus, some algorithms will be less intuitive to the programmer.

-  From the beginning, the compiler will detect recursion and will throw an error when detected.
+  From the beginning, the compiler will detect recursion and will throw an error when it is detected.

-* Early exit functions are forbidden.
+* Early exit methods are forbidden.

   Loops, routines, and other structures in the language have a specific beginning, middle, and end.
 As such, common statements such as `return`, `continue`, and `break` are now allowed.
 This will force the programmer to refactor more often to keep code readable.

+* Compile-time is longer.

+  The very nature of it's intense code removal and multi-pass refactoring means that it will always be somewhat slower than other compilers.
+There are various way to improve performance I'm sure.
+But it isn't going to compete with single-pass C compiler in terms of sheer compile-time.
+A programmer is going to want a powerful computer.

 # Target Audience